ucdavis-bioinformatics-training/2020-Epigenetics_Workshop/prereqs/CLI_Intro/cluster.md

 #SBATCH --time=30 # Acceptable time formats include "minutes", "minutes:seconds", "hours:minutes:seconds", "days-hours", "days-hours:minutes" and "days-hours:minutes:seconds".
 #SBATCH --mem=500 # Memory pool for all cores (see also --mem-per-cpu)
 #SBATCH --partition=production # cluster partition
-#SBATCH --account=epigenetics-workshop # cluster account to use for the job
+#SBATCH --account=epigenetics # cluster account to use for the job
 #SBATCH --reservation=epigenetics-workshop # cluster account reservation
 ##SBATCH --array=1-16 # Task array indexing, see https://slurm.schedmd.com/job_array.html, the double # means this line is commented out
 #SBATCH --output=stdout.out # File to which STDOUT will be written